blinklabs-io/docs/src/content/docs/guides/adder/Examples/007-example-6-watch-mempool-for-a-token.md

 ### Input Mempool

-We need to specifiy that the input we want to use is our mempool by using the following flag:
+We need to specify that the input we want to use is our mempool by using the following flag:

 ```
 --input mempool